jpegy-xyz/basement/03_firend.tech/friend_tech.md

 Always exercise caution with these things, and do your own research.
 This article isn't advise or anything like that.

 Take care.

+### A New Competitor

+Very recently a brand new competitor to friend.tech has launched, only this time utilising Bitcoin instead of the Base network.
+As it was recently launched it remains untested however, the developers are very active with the community and development is proceeding at a rapid rate.
+Is there a tangible benefit to using this instead of friend.tech?
+Not at the moment unless you want to be immersed more closely with the Bitcoin ecosystem.
+But I mention it now, because of it's potential to become a breakthrough product much the same way Bitcoin ordinals have.

+This is an even more risky venture than what's been discussed previously and even more caution should be used as a result.
+Here's a link to a Twitter thread going over the launch of [Alpha](https://twitter.com/NewBitcoinCity/status/1703056333250113666)